UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ### Preparing a Dataset

 As a working example, we take the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops) from the [SemEval 2014 Task 4](https://paperswithcode.com/dataset/semeval-2014-task-4-sub-task-2) for aspect-based sentiment analysis.
 This dataset provides texts with aspect positions, aspects and polarities per aspect.
-Similarly, a dataset for multi-target stance detection can be used, e.g. [stance towards German politicians and political parties](https://github.com/UnibwSparta/German-Elections-NRW22-Stance-Dataset).
+Similarly, a dataset for multi-target stance detection can be used, e.g., [stance towards German politicians and political parties](https://github.com/UnibwSparta/German-Elections-NRW22-Stance-Dataset).

 ```python
 from datasets import load_dataset